Biblical Radio Dramas/Storytelling ProgramsLast Updated: 10/01/2017

 Children's Bible Story [Children's Bible Stories, Bible Story For The Children] - Children's (1922 - c.
 1923 ??, KDKA Pittsburgh)

 An early radio ministry of Rev. W. A. Logan of the Alpha Lutheran Church of Turtle Creek, Pennsylvania.
 Being at the historic KDKA station may mean it was the first children's bible program every broadcast.
-It is unknown if Rev. Logan started this program and if every KDKA Bible story broadcast was conducted by him.

 How Granny Told The Bible Stories - Children's (October 19, 1924 - c.
 1925, WDAK Philadelphia; WLIT 1925).